 There are additional costs to consider with some web content filtering solutions.
 If a gateway solution is chosen, organizations may need to factor in the cost of a web filter appliance.
 The cost of the appliance will depend on many factors, although the number of concurrent users that require Internet access and the number of active TCP connections required will determine the power of the appliance that needs to be purchased.
 Appliance costs can range from around $1,000 to several thousand dollars depending on the power and capacity required.

 Website content filtering software pricing can vary considerably from provider to provider.
 Implementation of a software solution may require the cost to be paid up front for a fixed term, although the best website filtering software solutions allow organizations to spread the cost with monthly billing.
 Organizations are likely to find it much easier to incorporate web content filtering software into their budgets if the cost can be distributed over the course of a year.
-Website content filtering software pricing is usually calculated on an annual basis and discounts may be offered for longer license periods.
+Content filtering software pricing is usually calculated on an annual basis and discounts may be offered for longer license periods.

 An important consideration when choosing website filtering software is to factor in company growth.
 Since many solutions are based on the number of users, if expansion is expected, it is important to ensure a solution can grow with the company.
 The best web content filtering software solutions are highly scalable and can incorporate increases in employees without incurring unnecessary costs.
 If a package needs to be changed to accommodate fewer employees, some solutions will refund any unused portions of the current license.
 Not all web filtering software providers offer this option, which can add to the cost when capacity needs to be adjusted downward.